-Stage 1 fire restrictions will go into effect today on lands administered by the BLM Tres Rios Field Office, the San Juan National Forest, Mesa Verde National Park and the Ute Mountain Ute and Southern Ute Indian Tribes.
-A burn ban is also in effect for private lands in the unincorporated areas of Montezuma County.
+Stage 1 fire restrictions took effect Wednesday on lands administered by the BLM Tres Rios Field Office, the San Juan National Forest, Mesa Verde National Park and the Ute Mountain Ute and Southern Ute Indian Tribes.
+A burn ban is also in place for private lands in the unincorporated areas of Montezuma and Dolores counties.

 The Forest Service restriction line bisects the San Juan National Forest from east to west, following identifiable jurisdictional boundaries, roads and trails at approximately 8,500 feet, with only those areas south of the line covered by the mandatory fire restrictions.
 These lower and middle-elevations are dangerously dry, while upper elevations remain green.
 All BLM and Mesa Verde lands are restricted.